 It is not uncommon for veterans to be treated for mental health disorders.
 Some of the more common disorders veterans struggle with include schizophrenia, anxiety, panic, mood, bipolar, depressive, and adjustment disorders.

 If you are a veteran and have been diagnosed with a psychiatric disability, you may be entitled to benefits.
 Call our law firm today to set up a consultation with one of our VA disability lawyers in Kalamazoo, MI.
 Our veteran disability lawyers are here to help you get the best result from your case.

 Getting Help With Your Psychiatric Disability

 Veterans are regularly diagnosed with mental health disorders shortly after departing active duty.
-Often times this is because the previous stigmas or impediments precluding a diagnosis while on active duty no longer exist, so veterans feel more comfortable seeking assistance.
-Other veterans develop a mental health disorder shortly after getting out of the military because of their active duty experiences.
+Often times, this is because the previous stigmas or impediments precluding a diagnosis while on active duty no longer exist.
+In other words, veterans feel more comfortable seeking assistance after leaving the military.
+Other veterans develop mental health disorders shortly after getting out of the military because of their active duty experiences.

 Unfortunately, the lack of a diagnosis while on active duty is often the reason the VA denies veterans service-connection for mental health disability.
 Generally, the VA can only grant service-connection for a mental health disability if the condition started while on active duty.
 The onset of symptoms is generally accepted as the starting point of a medical condition, and mental health diagnoses are typically made based on an individual’s symptoms.